-The stroke services are divided into two areas, a nine bed hyper acute stroke unit (HASU) situated on C neuro, within the Wessex neurological centre, and a 28 bed stroke rehab unit situated on F8 on F level in the West Wing.
+The stroke services are divided into two areas, a nine bed hyperacute stroke unit (HASU) situated on C neuro, within the Wessex Neurological Centre, and a 28 bed stroke rehab unit situated on F8 on F level in the West Wing.

-For inpatient referrals, please contact our advanced stroke nurse practitioners on their bleep 1592 between 8am and midnight.
+For inpatient referrals, please contact our advanced stroke nurse practitioners on their bleep 1592 24 hours a day, 7 days a week.

 Hyper-acute stroke management